Program for the two-week pre-course

 Excursion to Hydro Aluminium Sunndal Plant / Excursion leader Professor Harald A. Øye

-Dr. ing.
-Morten Sørlie, Corporate Specialist at Alcoa Norway ANS in Kristiansand and Adjunct Professor at Department of Materials Science and Engineering, NTNU.
+Professor, Dr. ing.
+Morten Sørlie, Corporate Specialist at Alcoa Norway ANS, Kristiansand, Norway and former Adjunct Professor at Department of Materials Science and Engineering, NTNU.

 - Reling Rationale